-By bus: There are regular buses from Ayutthaya to Sukhothai.
+By bus: There are regular buses that travel from Ayutthaya to Sukhothai.
 The journey takes about 6 hours and will cost about 310 baht.

 Far more loveable than Bangkok, Chiang Mai charms travellers like no other city in Thailand.
 It’s become not only a solid staple on the Thailand backpacking circuit, but a favourite temporary home for expats roaming through.

 Even if Chiang Mai shedded some of its hundreds of temples, it would still be a wonderful city to relax and soak up Thai culture.
 Here you’ll find not just some of the best sites in northern Thailand, but some of its best food.
 This is a city where you’ll never go hungry and where your tastebuds will never stop exploring.

 Carve out at least two days in Chiang Mai on your Thailand itinerary, more time if you have it.
 Chiang Mai is a city where you’ll never feel bad lingering.
 In fact, after visiting for the first time, you might just find yourself doing just that.

 What to do in Chiang Mai